What is in this leaflet

-Immediately telephone your doctor, or the Poisons Information Centre (telephone Australia 13 11 26), or go to Accident and Emergency at your nearest hospital, if you think you or anyone else may have taken too much ZOLPIBELL.
+Immediately telephone your doctor, or the Poisons Information Centre (telephone 13 11 26 in Australia or 0800 764 766 in New Zealand), or go to Accident and Emergency at your nearest hospital, if you think you or anyone else may have taken too much Zolpibell.

 Things you must do

-- If you become pregnant while you are taking this medicine, stop taking it and tell your doctor or pharmacist immediately.
+If you become pregnant or suspect that you are pregnant while you are taking this medicine, stop taking it and tell your doctor or pharmacist immediately.

 Things you must not do

 Do not take more than the recommended dose unless your doctor tells you to.
 This can increase the risk of side effects.